Roee Be'er

 Registration

-Roee lives in Munich and is a teacher of Aikido (3rd Dan) and the Feldenkrais Method.
+Roee Be'er lives in Munich and is a teacher of Aikido (3rd Dan) and the Feldenkrais Method.
 He completed his Master's degree in Sports Science at the Technical University of Munich, where he researched balance control and motor learning.
 He trained Aikido with Miles Kessler, Patrick Cassidy and Thor Schoo; the Feldenkrais Method with Basil Glazer and Rachel Elazar.
-In his work, Roee highlights structure and freedom, playfulness and lightness in movement and seeks for ways to develop new sensorimotor skills through interactions with the environment.
-He worked with the Israeli dance company Vertigo and with dancers from the Batsheva Dance Company and was a guest teacher at the Los Angeles Contemporary Dance Company and Tanzfabrik Berlin.
+In his work, Roee Be'er highlights structure and freedom, playfulness and lightness in movement and seeks for ways to develop new sensorimotor skills through interactions with the environment.
+He worked with the Israeli dance company Vertigo and with dancers from the Batsheva Dance Company and was a guest teacher at the Los Angeles Contemporary Dance Company, Iwanson Contemporary Dance in Munich, and at Tanzfabrik Berlin.